'I've killed hundreds of endangered birds'

 Video

-As a poacher Khaedir killed hundreds of endangered hornbills.
+As a poacher in Indonesia's Leuser rainforest Khaedir killed hundreds of endangered hornbills.
 Until one day when an encounter with one of the birds transformed his life.

-This is a series about the animals of Indonesia's Leuser rainforest and the people trying to save them.
-Leuser is one of the most biodiverse places on earth.

 -